chocoteam/choco-solver/README.md

 Choco3 is not the continuation of Choco2, but a completly rewritten version and there is no backward compatibility.

-The release choco-13.02 is a beta version.
+The actual release is a beta version.

 Choco3 comes with:
 - various type of variables (integer, boolean, set, graph and real),